compulim/til/README.md

 | React        | Fluent UI                   | [2023-12-25](#2023-12-25)                                                     |
 | Hardware     | Happy Hacking Keyboard      | [2023-12-24](#2023-12-24)                                                     |

+## 2024-12-30

+- Bundling in monorepo
+   - Monorepo with hoisted dependencies means most `/node_modules/` are located at the root of the project
+   - Deploying a package to run in container means the root `/node_modules/` need to be packed
+      - The root `/node_modules/` may contains dependencies used by other packages
+   - Bundling helps picking the minimal dependencies need to be packaged to run

 ## 2024-12-24

 ### Azure CosmosDB